ClarenceAng/ForgedBot/README.md

-# bigBot
+# ForgedBot

-big bot for big discord server
+This is just my own personal Discord bot that I work on sometimes.